max-andr/deepanswer/README.md

 # deepanswer
-The code for my Bachelor Thesis at Dnipropetrovsk Nationa University of Railway Transport.
+The code for my Bachelor Thesis at DNURT:
+"Development of system for access to encyclopedic knowledge in natural language"

 Easy way to interact with Semantic Web by simple words.